Belt and Road Initiative: Mixed

-Accusations of neo-imperialism and debt-trap diplomacy
+Accusations of neo-colonialism and debt-trap diplomacy

 Accusations

-There has been concern over the project being a form of neo-colonialism.
-Some governments have accused the Belt and Road Initiative of being neocolonial due to what they allege is China's practice of debt-trap diplomacy to fund the initiative's infrastructure projects.
-The idea of debt trap diplomacy was created by an Indian think tank before being expanded on by papers by two Harvard students, which gained media attention.
+Some, including Western governments, have accused the Belt and Road Initiative of being a form of neo-colonialism, due to what they allege is China's practice of debt-trap diplomacy to fund the initiative's infrastructure projects.
+The concept of debt-trap diplomacy was first coined by an Indian think tank, the New Delhi-based Centre for Policy Research, before being picked up and expanded on by papers by two Harvard students, which subsequently gained media attention in the mainstream press.

 China contends that the initiative has provided markets for commodities, improved prices of resources, and thereby reduced inequalities in exchange, improved infrastructure, created employment, stimulated industrialization, and expanded technology transfer, thereby benefiting host countries.

-Tanzanian President John Magufuli said the loan agreements of BRI projects in his country were "exploitative and awkward."
+Tanzanian President John Magufuli said the loan agreements of BRI projects in his country were "exploitative and awkward".
 He said Chinese financiers set "tough conditions that can only be accepted by mad people," because his government was asked to give them a guarantee of 33 years and an extensive lease of 99 years on a port construction.
-Magufuli said Chinese contractors wanted to take the land as their own but his government had to compensate them for drilling the project construction.
+Magufuli said Chinese contractors wanted to take the land as their own, but his government had to compensate them for drilling the project construction.

-Indian commentator S. K. Chatterji considers debt traps an economic dimension of China's salami slice strategy.
-According to Chatterji, China's sovereignty slicing tactic dilutes the sovereignty of the target nations mainly using the debt trap.
-An example provided is Beijing pressuring Tajikistan to handover 1,158 km2 territory, which still owes China US$1.2bn out of a total US$2.9bn of debt.
-Other nations with a similar risk of sovereignty slicing are Pakistan, Madagascar, Mongolia, Maldives, Kyrgyzstan, Montenegro, Sri Lanka, and Laos which have borrowed large sums from China.

-In May 2021, DRC’s President Félix Tshisekedi called for a review of mining contracts signed with China by his predecessor Joseph Kabila, in particular the Sicomines multibillion-dollar 'minerals-for-infrastructure' agreement.
+In May 2021, DRC's President Félix Tshisekedi called for a review of mining contracts signed with China by his predecessor Joseph Kabila, in particular, the Sicomines multibillion-dollar 'minerals-for-infrastructure' agreement.
 China's plans to link its western Xinjiang province to Gwadar in the Balochistan province of Pakistan with its US$500m investment in the Gwadar Port has met resistance from local fishermen protesting against Chinese trawlers and illegal fishing.